Chapter 7: The Thread Never Broke

 1 Corinthians 3:11

 What made Peter a rock?
-His confession.
+It was his confession.
 When Jesus asked "Whom say ye that I am?"
 Peter answered: "Thou art the Christ, the Son of the living God" (Matthew 16:16).
 Jesus responded: "Upon this rock I will build my church."

 The rock was the confession: the truth that Jesus is the Christ, the Son of the living God.